jimhigson/oboe.js/writing/main/6_Conclusion.md

   Clarinet          Poor                52ms      1,510ms         5.5Mb

-In comparison with JSON.parse, Oboe shows a dramatic improvement of about 96% regarding the time taken for the first output and a smaller but significant improvement of about 40% in the total time required to create the aggregation.
+In comparison with JSON.parse, Oboe shows a dramatic improvement of about 96% regarding the time taken for the first output to be produced and a smaller but significant improvement of about 40% in the total time required to create the aggregation.
 Oboe's aggregation on a good network is about 15% slower than Clarinet; since Oboe is built on Clarinet I did not